mspnp/aks-baseline/docs/deploy/05-bootstrap-prep.md

-# Prep for cluster bootstrapping
+# Prepare for cluster bootstrapping

-Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [AKS baseline reference implementation](../../) is preparing what your AKS cluster should be bootstrapped with.
+Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [AKS baseline reference implementation](../../) is preparing what the resources that help to bootstrap your AKS cluster.
+In this example we deploy a container registry, but there are other resources you might deploy in your scenario too.

 ## Expected results

 Container registries often have a lifecycle that extends beyond the scope of a single cluster.
 They can be scoped broadly at organizational or business unit levels, or can be scoped at workload levels, but usually are not directly tied to the lifecycle of any specific cluster instance.
 For example, you may do blue/green *cluster instance* deployments, both using the same container registry.
-Even though clusters came and went, the registry stays intact.
+Even though clusters come and go, the registry stays intact.

-- Azure Container Registry is deployed and exposed as a private endpoint.
+- Azure Container Registry is deployed and exposed by using a private endpoint.
 - Azure Container Registry is populated with images your cluster will need as part of its bootstrapping process.
 - Log Analytics is deployed and Azure Container Registry platform logging is configured.
 This workspace will be used by your cluster as well.